 The novel(s) that inspired Hazel to write:

-A.A.
-Milne’s The House at Pooh Corner, Charlotte Bronte’s Jane Eyre and Philippa Gregory’s The Other Boleyn Girl.
+Charlotte Bronte’s Jane Eyre, and Philippa Gregory’s The Other Boleyn Girl.

-Irish Sunday Times bestseller Carmel Harrington writes issue driven commercial fiction.
-From Co.
-Wexford, she lives in a small village with her husband Roger and two young children, Amelia and Nate.
-Carmel began her writing career as a self-published author before landing a book deal with Harper Collins.
-Since then she has published seven novels, been shortlisted twice for an Irish Book Award and won Kindle Book of the Year 2013 and Romantic eBook of the Year.
-Her books, all regular chart-toppers, have captured the hearts of readers worldwide and are translated into eight languages to date.
-Her seventh novel, A Thousand Roads Home is out in October 2018.
-Previous books include – the official ITV novel and UK Top 20 bestseller Cold Feet: The Lost Years (Hodder & Stoughton) and The Woman at 72 Derry Lane (Harper) which remained in the Irish Top 10 for twelve weeks and is an Amazon US and UK no. 1 bestseller.
+Carmel Harrington is an internationally published novelist from Co.
+Wexford.
+She began her writing career as a self-published author before landing a book deal with Harper Collins.
+Since then she has published seven novels, been shortlisted twice for an Irish Book Award and won Kindle Book of the Year and Romantic eBook of the Year.
+Her books, all regular chart-toppers, have captured the hearts of readers worldwide and are translated into eight languages to date, sold into thirteen territories.
+Her seventh novel, A Thousand Roads Home is on sale now.
+Other books include the official ITV novel Cold Feet The Lost Years (Hodder & Stoughton) and The Woman at 72 Derry Lane (Harper Collins).
+Her eight novel, Finding Greta Gale will be published in March 2020.

 Carmel was Chair and Curator of Wexford Literary Festival, which she co-founded from 2015 – 2018.
 She has given author talks and workshops in schools, libraries and festivals, throughout Ireland, UK and US.
 Before writing, she was a Sales and Marketing Manager for an American multi-national and if she ever stops writing, she has notions of becoming a Broadway star.
 Sadly talent does not always match ambition!